you're invited

 Why Here

-There's nowhere else I'd host Movie Camp.
+There's nowhere else I'd host my little movie camp.
+I am literally paying them for the privilege.
 The New Parkway is a little bit scrappy, totally charming, and genuinely weird in the best way.
 You'll watch these enormous, over-the-top films from a thrift-store loveseat with a local IPA and mac and cheese delivered to your seat.

 They just ran a Kickstarter to rebuild their reserves, make the theater more accessible, and invest in their staff.
 They're 13 years old and just getting started.
 This is the kind of place that makes Oakland feel like Oakland.
-They also have the best trivia night in the Bay Area — I say this as someone whose team wins free movies almost every time.
+They also have the best trivia night in the Bay Area — I say this as someone whose team has won free movie tokens almost every time we've played.

 A Note on the Staff